-Today's topic - coronavirus, whether we admit it or not, is currently a serious societal phenomenon.
+About Today's topic - coronavirus, whether we admit it or not, is currently a serious societal phenomenon.
 The ultimate extent and the consequences of the crisis are not yet foreseeable.
 The facts change daily.
-The whole situation in the world as at the end of May 2020 is shown in Fig. 1.
+The total situation in the world as the end of May 2020 is shown in Fig. 1.
 It needs no comment.
 Alarming is not only the extent, but especially the increasing tendency to spread the pandemic.
 The number of cases of coronavirus infection particularly in Europe exceeded 1.5 million.
 The "old continent" is thus one of the most affected in the world.
-The situation in the 6 countries of Europe and in Taiwan (TW), Russia (RU) and USA is shown in Fig. 2 (source: WORLDOMETER, expressed in the number of infected population in %, which is the only objective comparison).
+Situation in the 6 countries of Europe and in TW, RU and USA is shown in Fig. 2 (source: WORLDOMETER, expressed in the number of infected population in %, which is the only objective comparison).
+Consequences The corona pandemic has a firm grip on social and economic life in the world.
+The ultimate extent and consequences of the crisis are currently not foreseeable.
+One of the biggest risks at this time is uncertainty.